Christ's Commission Fellowship: CCF Center and International Church Planting

 In 2016, the church was chosen by the Dangerous Drugs Board to offer a spiritual rehabilitation program for drug addicts as part of the Philippine drug war of the Duterte administration.
-Also in the same year, the first MOVE Youth Conference was held from 2-4 June.
+Also in the same year, the first MOVE Youth Discipleship Conference (now MOVE Campus Conference) was held from 2–4 June.

 In 2017, CCF held its first Intentional Discipleship Conference (IDC).